Manuel Buíça: Biography

-Son of Abílio da Silva Buíça, parish priest of Vinhais, and Maria Barroso.
+Manuel Buíça was born on 31 December 1875.
+He was son of Abílio da Silva Buíça, parish priest of Vinhais, and Maria Barroso.
 Buíça married twice: the first lasted from 1896 to 1898, and his second, to Hermínia Augusta da Costa, with whom he had two children (Elvira and Manuel).

 Manuel Buíça had few friends, outside his professional acquaintances, although he was a close colleague of Alfredo Luís da Costa and Aquilino Ribeiro (the latter of whom he referred to in his last testament by name), with whom he mingled at the Café Gelo in the Rossio.

 His professional career started with his conscription into the army, where he would achieve the status of second Sergeant, and hold the title of field instructor in shooting, while at the Cavalry Regiment in Bragança.
 A professional, Buíça also enrolled in the master-at-arms training course, obtaining a medal for first class sharpshooting medallion in the process.
 His career in the military was not spotless: there were various infractions and three disciplinary notes in his record.

 After the army, Buíça enrolled in courses at the Colégio Nacional, and participated in lessons in music and French.